jp74/django-model-publisher/docs/readme.rst

 Django model mixins and utilities for a standard publisher workflow.

-This is a fork of `andersinno/django-model-publisher-ai <https://github.com/andersinno/django-model-publisher-ai>`_ witch is a fork of the origin `wearehoods/django-ya-model-publisher <https://github.com/wearehoods/django-ya-model-publisher>`_.
+This is a fork of `andersinno/django-model-publisher-ai <https://github.com/andersinno/django-model-publisher-ai>`_ which is a fork of the origin `jp74/django-model-publisher <https://github.com/jp74/django-model-publisher>`_.

 +---------------------------------+-------------------------------------------------------+
 | |Build Status on travis-ci.org| | `travis-ci.org/wearehoods/django-ya-model-publisher`_ |